Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: A TQFT for arbitrary

-The decorated manifold underlying $[\overline{\eta}_{-n}]\circ \mathcal{P}_{n}$ is therefore skein equivalent to two parallel knots in $S^2\times S^1$ with opposite orientation colored by $V(1,0)_{\p 0}$.
+The decorated manifold underlying $[\overline{\eta}_{-n}]\circ \mathcal{P}_{n}$ is therefore skein equivalent to two parallel $V(1,0)_{\p 0}$-colored knots in $S^2\times S^1$ with opposite orientation.
 This has a surgery presentation in $S^3$ given by two parallel knots with opposite orientation colored by $V(1,0)_{\p 0}$ encircled by an $\Omega_1$-colored unknot.
 Using the modularity condition (equation \eqref{eq:mod}) and Lemmas \ref{lem:modTrComp} and \ref{lem:endAlgIsom}, we compute